-- Total Medicaid enrollment as of June 2022 was 213,096. - Although most services are provided by DVHA on an FFS basis, Vermont considers its entire Medicaid system to be managed care. - The state Medicaid agency, DVHA, acts like a non-risk prepaid inpatient health plan setting payment schedules and adhering to federal regulations, such as maintaining an adequate provider network and complying with audit requirements. - The state operates two delivery systems under DVHA: - Traditional FFS: Dual eligibles and individuals receiving long-term services and supports (LTSS) are served under the FFS system.
-DVHA has the authority to negotiate rates with these provider organizations. - Primary Care Plus (PC Plus): Children, parents/caretaker relatives, the Medicaid expansion population, and the aged, blind, and disabled population are served by the state's primary care case management (PCCM) program. - OPEN MINDS estimates that 22,599 individuals receive services through the FFS system, and 199,497 receive services through PC Plus as of June 2022.
+- Total Medicaid enrollment as of March 2023 was 216,468. - Although most services are provided by DVHA on an FFS basis, Vermont considers its entire Medicaid system to be managed care. - The state Medicaid agency, DVHA, acts like a non-risk prepaid inpatient health plan setting payment schedules and adhering to federal regulations, such as maintaining an adequate provider network and complying with audit requirements. - The state operates two delivery systems under DVHA: - Traditional FFS: Dual eligibles and individuals receiving long-term services and supports (LTSS) are served under the FFS system.
+DVHA has the authority to negotiate rates with these provider organizations. - Primary Care Plus (PC Plus): Children, parents/caretaker relatives, the Medicaid expansion population, and the aged, blind, and disabled population are served by the state's primary care case management (PCCM) program.